 If your client dies aged 75 or over, their beneficiaries will pay tax at their marginal rate(s) of income tax on any benefits that they receive.
 If the plan is written under trust, or we make a lump sum payment to a trust that the client has nominated, it will be taxed at 45%.

 You can also use Pension Portfolio to administer any funds your client may inherit themselves.
+All inherited benefits must be held in a separate suitable arrangement.

 Tax rules may change.
 Any tax benefits depend on an individual's circumstances.